riflower001/MDSecPwrBi/README.md

 Basics:
 https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/api-power-bi?view=o365-worldwide

 There is also a set of legacy conditional access settings in the Microsoft Endpoint Management Portal that requires your machine be Hybrid or Azure AD Joined to leverage the api directly.
-If you cannot connect due to these constraints with Power BI desktop because of this you can remove the classic policy.
+If you cannot connect due to these constraints with Power BI desktop you can remove the classic policy.
 It is reccommended that you add back a modern policy doing something very similar.

 https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/classic-conditional-access-policy-for-defender-atp/m-p/1883297